What Is Customer Success?7 Mar 2022

 Back to the Roots

-Effectively customer success has always been around, it has just become more defined in recent times.
+Effectively customer success has always been around, it just never used to have a name.
 In an age where subscription-based sales have become so prevalent, it has switched from being a nice-to-have to forming an essential part of your business.
-If you can, think back to people wearing t-shirts with Mickey Mouse or the Coca Cola logo in the 1970’s, or putting a sticker in the back window of their car.
+If you can, think back to people wearing t-shirts with Mickey Mouse or the Coca Cola logo in the 1970’s, owning a Sony walkman in the 80’s or even how Greggs clothing has taken off big style!
 That is the start of customer success – consumers proudly endorsing a product (or service) that they love.

 The Shift to a Subscription Culture

 There is a difference between simpler Fast Moving Consumer Goods (FMCG) and more sophisticated products and services that requires a degree of learning and engagement, before you can fully reap the benefits.
 Lots of FMCG products are easily accessible and offer instant gratification (for example buying and eating a chocolate bar) so it’s not hard to assess that customer satisfaction.

 Many FMCG and other goods also operate under a subscription basis.
 For example, for my printer at home I pay a monthly fee to print up to 100 pages per month, and my ink cartridges come for free.
 The paid for apps on my phone as also run on a monthly or annual payment plan.
 In ever increasing environments, businesses are encouraging us to pay for subscriptions rather than outright ownership.
 Many software services nowadays operate on an ongoing subscription basis – this is projected to be the main payment model by 2023.